 The change in methodology resulted in a reduction (7% at GB level) to the estimated area of coniferous woodland and a corresponding increase (8% at GB level) in the broadleaved area.
 Further information on the effect of these revisions is provided in the Revisions section of the Annex to "Woodland Area, Planting and Restocking: 2012 Edition".

 Further information on the methodology used by the National Forest Inventory and comparisons of results from the NFI and previous woodland area estimates is available at www.forestry.gov.uk/inventory.

 Figures for Northern Ireland (Forest Service and non-Forest Service woodland) are provided by the Forest Service (www.dardni.gov.uk/forestry).
 Woodland areas for 2012 and 2013 provided in this release have been obtained from the NI woodland register.

 The NI woodland register is based on a combined dataset derived from fourteen individual datasets from statutory bodies including Forest Service, Land and Property Services, and the Northern Ireland Environment Agency, and non statutory bodies which include Woodland Trust and National Trust.
 The minimum area of woodland that has been included in the register is 0.1 hectares.

 The use of the NI woodland register has resulted in a step change in the non-Forest Service woodland areas reported for Northern Ireland.
 This should be interpreted as an improvement in the data reported, rather than an actual increase in woodland area.
-Work to develop the register is ongoing and further revisions are therefore expected when 2013 estimates are produced.

 Further information on administrative sources can be found at: www.forestry.gov.uk/forestry/infd-832ey5